usnistgov/FIPS201/_FIPS201/frontend.md

 - an electronic image of the left iris;
 - an electronic image of the right iris;
 - one or two fingerprint biometric templates for on-card  one-to-one comparison;
-- a symmetric Card Authentication key for supporting physical access applications; and
+- a symmetric card authentication key for supporting physical access applications; and
 - a symmetric PIV Card Application Administration key associated with the card management system.

 In addition to the above, other data elements are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).